 brother, sister, son or daughter) that have lived in the area for a minimum of the past five years.
 This rule is likely to be positive for those applicants from a relevant protected group who live outside of Cumbria but have close family living in Cumbria and would be unable to qualify for another reason What is the assessed impact of the revised income, savings/assets thresholds on applicants with a protected characteristic under the Equality Act?
-Neutral or negative There were income and savings qualification thresholds under the previous Policy.
+There were income and savings qualification thresholds under the previous Policy.
 These have been revised and are: Applicants who are considered to have sufficient financial resources to buy suitable accommodation in Cumbria will not qualify for Bands A or B but can qualify for Band C. 'Sufficient financial resources' are defined as sufficient capital to buy or rent privately; or sufficient income to raise a mortgage to buy or rent privately; or a combination of both.
 The income and savings limits are: Applicants (both single persons and couples) who have total savings, investments and/or assets of £25,000 or more.
 Applicants whose total gross household income from all sources exceeds an annual income of £45,000 or more (for single persons) or joint income of £60,000 or more (for couples).
 Those applicants with savings or income above the thresholds will be able to join the register and will be placed in band C and will also be advised on homeownership options and market and intermediate rent options.
 Although some applicants from a protected group will be impacted by this policy many other protected group applicants are on low incomes or have no savings and will benefit, because there will be fewer applicants on the register in bands A or B competing for housing.

-The Council will monitor the number of applications rejected for an award of the higher bands A or B due to high income levels or savings
+T

-The Council is satisfied that: The new policy contains a wide range of exemptions to the Income and savings thresholds compared to the previous policy and that these exemptions are targeted at applicants likely to be from a protected group based on age or disability.
+The Council is satisfied that:

+The new policy contains a wide range of exemptions to the Income and savings thresholds compared to the previous policy and that these exemptions are targeted at applicants likely to be from a protected group based on age or disability.
 Furthermore, any negative impact on protected groups is reduced by the fact that they will have the income level or savings to obtain an alternative housing solution and by the fact that there is a process in the policy to consider exceptional circumstances.
-A key safeguard is that the policy will still allow applicants whose income or savings are above the thresholds to still qualify for the register (unlike most local authority schemes) and they will be placed into Band C. This means they may still be successful in bidding for properties that are in less popular areas All groups We will continue to operate an open register in Cumbria.
+A key safeguard is that the policy will still allow applicants whose income or savings are above the thresholds to still qualify for the register (unlike most local authority schemes) and they will be placed into Band C. This means they may still be successful in bidding for properties that are in less popular areas

+All groups

+· We will continue to operate an open register in Cumbria.
 Everyone will still be able to register regardless of whether they meet the definition for a statutory housing need (unless there is evidence of Positive Although not a change to the policy the continuation of an open register will not impact on the objective that social housing should continue to be prioritized for those applicants assessed as being in the greatest housing need (bands A and B) and that these households are overrepresented by applicants who meet the protected groups criteria.